Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Methodology

-\textbf{Bacteria-ID} The 3 relevant subsets used from the Bacteria-ID dataset to benchmark the selected models were the reference, fine-tune and test sets.
+The 3 relevant subsets used from the Bacteria-ID dataset to benchmark the selected models were the reference, fine-tune and test sets.
 We divided the reference and fine-tune sets into their corresponding train and validation datasets using a random 80:20 train-val split.
-The pretraining was for up to 40 epochs on the train split of the reference set, with early stopping applied if the accuracy did not improve on the validation split of the reference set for 10 consecutive epochs.

-The model with the best reference validation accuracy was then trained on the fine-tune train split with a tenth of the learning rate used in pretraining.
+For the DL models, the pretraining was for up to 40 epochs on the train split of the reference set, with early stopping applied if the accuracy did not improve on the validation split of the reference set for 10 consecutive epochs.
+The DL model with the best reference validation accuracy was then trained on the fine-tune train split with a tenth of the learning rate used in pretraining.
 The fine-tuning was for up to 40 epochs with early stopping applied if the accuracy did not improve on the validation split of the fine-tune set for 10 consecutive epochs.
 We then reported the accuracy on the test set using the model with the best fine-tune validation accuracy.

+Since Random Forest and SVC do not have a fine-tuning stage, we introduced an additional hyperparameter indicating whether the training set consisted of only the reference set, only the fine-tune set or both.
+For final evaluation, the conventional ML models were fit on the optimal train set and evaluated on the test set.

-All the trained models were trained separately on the two tasks of classifying the isolate and classifying the empiric treatment.
+All the models were trained separately on the two tasks of classifying the isolate and classifying the empiric treatment.